bkkkk/omnifocusR/README.md

 [![Travis build status](https://travis-ci.org/bkkkk/omnifocusR.svg?branch=master)](https://travis-ci.org/bkkkk/omnifocusR)

+OmniFocus is an excellent task manager application for MacOS and iOS by the folks at [OmniGroup](https://www.omnigroup.com), it is based on the ideas of Getting Things Done, but supports other methodologies as well.

-omnifocusR parses your OmniFocus data into a convenient data frame in tidy format ready for analysis.
+omnifocusR converts your OmniFocus data into a convenient tidy data frame ready for analysis.

-omnifocusR is partially compatible with OmniFocus 3.
+omnifocusR is partially compatible with OmniFocus 3, primarily missing is multi-tagged task support.

 ## Installation